overlay-market/markets/specs/notes.md

 - 50% is burned
 - 50% is sold for ETH via Uniswap through treasury

-To incentivize OVLETH liquidity providers and governance contributors for eternity, take the 50% of the ETH to treasury and divide evenly between
+To incentivize OVLETH liquidity providers and governance contributors in perpetuity, take the 50% of the ETH to treasury and divide evenly between
 - 50% (25% of total fees) to OVLETH LPs staking
 - 50% (25% of total fees) to governance $OVL stakers that vote